 Thus, he calls for a re-Africanization of persons, practices and institutions.
-It is what we called "Back to Black" in our own ebonics way, but clearly embraced and built on his concept.
+It is what we called "Back to Black" in our own Ebonics way, but clearly embraced and built on his concept.
 For there is no Blackness in the abstract, no Blackness that is not culturally rooted, i.e., rooted in the culture of African people - continental and diasporan, ancient and modern.
 That is what is meant when we said Black is not simply a color, it is also culture and consciousness, i.e., a self-conscious commitment to a liberating culture and a liberated people.

 For Toure re-Africanization calls for agency, a self-conscious will of each person to "decolonize" his and her heart and mind and "return to Africa" in the most cultural, ethical and expansive ways.
-"Since each of us carries within himself (herself) a part of the education given by the colonial regime and for this very reason, a certain 'complex' inherited from this
+"Since each of us carries within himself (herself) a part of the education given by the colonial regime and for this very reason, a certain 'complex' inherited from this regime, we must set ourselves the task of achieving our own complete rehabilitation."
+And this requires us "to destroy the habits, concepts and ways of conduct" of our oppression and "to replace them with forms that are (African) forms, conceived by the

-TOWARDS RE-AFRICANIZATION: KAWAIDA, CULTURE, REVOLUTION AND RESISTANCE regime, we must set ourselves the task of effecting our own complete rehabilitation."
-And this requires us "to destroy the habits, concepts and ways of conduct" of our oppression and "to replace them with forms that are (African) forms, conceived by the people . . . adopted to the means (and) the aspirations of the people."
+TOWARDS SERIOUS RE-AFRICANIZATION: KAWAIDA, CULTURE, REVOLUTION AND RESISTANCE people and adopted to the means (and) the aspirations of the people."

-Los Angeles Sentinel, 09-16-10, p.
-A7
+Los Angeles Sentinel, 09-12-13, p.A6-7